weareplanet/commercetools-planet-integration/README.md

 deploy                                # all deployment/infrastructure stuff is here app domain
-    environment-agnostic-handlers     # functions which act as HTTP handlers (controllers) with abstract (environment-agnostic) request/ response shapes
-    services                          # all business logic is here environment-specific-handlers       # wrappers which make environment-agnostic functions be deployable to specific environments (AWS, GCP etc.) aws-http
+    environment-agnostic-handlers     # functions which act as HTTP handlers with abstract (environment-agnostic) request/response shapes services                          # most of business logic is here environment-specific-handlers       # wrappers which make environment-agnostic functions be deployable to specific environments (AWS, GCP etc.) aws-http
     gcp-http